crest-cassia/oacis/en/configuring_simulator.md

 ## [Advanced] Defining a pre-process {#preprocess}

-Some simulation program requires a pre-process before doing an actual simulations.
-For example, a simulator may require a preparation of input file or may require the copy of some libraries to a proper directory.
+Some simulation programs require a pre-process before doing an actual simulation.
+For example, a simulator may require preparation of an input file or may require the copy of some libraries to a proper directory.
 However, it is ocassionally impossible to do such a pre-process in a job script.

-For example, in some hpc environments, some scripting language such as Ruby or Python is not installed on the copmutational node.
-They are sometimes installed only on login nodes hence users must prepare use the script language in the login nodes.
-In such cases, a pre-process must be executed on login nodes if your pre-process is written in a scripting language.
+For example, in some HPC environments, some scripting language such as Ruby or Python is not installed on the copmutational node.
+They are sometimes installed only on login nodes hence users must use the script language in the login nodes.
+In such cases, a pre-process must be executed on the login nodes if your pre-process is written in a scripting language.

-To avoid such issue, OACIS provides a way to define a pre-process for each simulator.
+To avoid such issues, OACIS provides a way to define a pre-process for each simulator.
 This pre-process is executed on the login node before submitting the job.
 Therefore, you can avoid the problem described above.

 Pre-process is executed by worker via SSH.
-The detailed execution sequence of pre-processes are as follows.
+The detailed execution sequence of pre-processes is as follows.

 1. Make a work directory for each Run.
 1. If Simulator's input type is "JSON", write `_input.json` file in the work directory.